Today, we are going to dedicate this Blog post to a theme that is well generalized in sports training: SUPERCOMPENSATION!

-When the Neuro-Muscular System of your Karate students or athletes reach higher levels of performance after the recovery phase you can say they achieved Supercompensation!
+When the Neuro-Muscular System of your Karate students or athletes reaches higher levels of performance after the Recovery phase you can say they achieved Supercompensation!

 If you submit your Karate students to a new training load before sufficient recovery they will not reach the Supercompensation effects.

 And instead of seeing improvements in their performance they will experience a decrease.

 If rest is too long your Karateka will experience a decrease in some skills.

 If your Karate athlete’s training sessions are too easy, there is a minimum rate of fatigue.
 That won’t allow reaching a Supercompensation phase after adequate recovery.

 You can say that is a waste of time and energy, especially for athletes that want to achieve their greatest potential!